theTWIXhunter/better-falix/README.md

    - Script loading (at the start of the file)
    - Script Enabled (after the enabled check)
    - Script Disabled (when the enabled check fails)
-   - Script loaded sucsessfully (somewher at the end)
+   - Script loaded successfully (somewhere at the end)

 ## License